Advantage of utilizing nonlocal magic resource in Haar-random circuits: Results

 Alternatively speaking, the SRE saturates at a time logarithmic with system size $N$.
 We subsequently prove that the dynamics of magic resource is faithfully captured by MPS with an extraordinarily small bond dimension, as $\chi_{\text{SRE}}\propto \ln(N)$.
 Considering the similarity between Eq.~(\ref{eq:expx}) and (\ref{eq:expt}), we can safely conclude that

+This same scaling of bond dimension and time is expected, because both of them originate from the same underlying mechanism.
+Namely in Haar-random circuits, each qubit contributes to the nonstabilizerness in the meantime, regardless of whether the growth is governed by increasing $\chi$ or by increasing $t$.

-Let us then investigate the co-evolution of magic resource and entanglement with the convergent bond dimension $\chi_{\text{SRE}}$.
-It is clear that the dynamics of magic state is independent of the entanglement captured by the bond dimension beyond $\chi_{\text{SRE}}$, and $\bar{M}_{n}$ saturates at time $t_{\mathrm{SRE}}\propto \ln(N)$.
+Let us then investigate the co-evolution of magic resource and entanglement with the threshold bond dimension $\chi_{\text{SRE}}$.
+It is clear that the dynamics of magic state is independent of the component of entanglement captured by the bond dimension beyond $\chi_{\text{SRE}}$, and $\bar{M}_{n}$ saturates at time $t_{\mathrm{SRE}}\propto \ln(N)$.
 Fig.~\ref{fig:evolution}(b) displays the dynamics of averaged entanglement $\bar{S}$ with the bond dimension constraint.
 Due to the ballistic increase of entanglement entropy in ergodic many-body dynamics \cite{RQC3,ent_increase}, $\bar{S}$ saturates at time $t_{\mathrm{ENT}}\propto \log_2(\chi_{\text{SRE}})$.
 Given that $\chi_{\text{SRE}}\propto \ln(N)$, we thus derive a double logarithmic scaling of entanglement with time as

 The bunching shape of saturation values in Fig.~\ref{fig:evolution}(b), in contrast to the antibunching shape in Fig.~\ref{fig:evolution}(a), further manifests these distinct scalings.
 In addition, when the system size $N \rightarrow \infty$, $t_{\mathrm{ENT}} \ll t_{\mathrm{SRE}}$.
-Remarkably, as mentioned in Sec. \ref{sec:3}, the overall magic evolution of Haar random circuits essentially depends on the increase of nonlocal nonstabilizerness.
-That is, for sufficiently large systems, the entanglement reaches saturation much earlier than nonlocal magic resource.

-It is inappropriate to regard the entanglement as the driving force of the growth and spreading of nonlocal magic resource, since the nonlocal magic resource continues to increase long after the saturation of entanglement.
+Remarkably, as mentioned in Sec. \ref{sec:1}, the overall magic evolution of Haar random circuits essentially depends on the increase of nonlocal nonstabilizerness.
+That is, for sufficiently large systems, the entanglement reaches saturation much earlier than nonlocal magic resource, implying the absence of any dynamical relation between these two quantum resources.
+In other words, it is inappropriate to regard the entanglement as the driving force of the growth and spreading of nonlocal magic resource.

+Together with the fact that entanglement acts as the container for nonlocal nonstabilizerness, we see that the double-logarithmic scaling of the entanglement saturation time given by Eq.~(\ref{eq:tent}) quantifies the temporal duration required for the system to build up sufficient entanglement to hold the nonlocal magic resource.
 As Haar-random circuits are minimal models for chaotic dynamics, we point out that our findings, both the logarithmic scaling of magic resource with bond dimension, and the causality between nonlocal magic resource and entanglement, are believed to be the universal phenomena in a wide class of chaotic many-body systems.